dbosak01/common/README.md

 When working in Base R, there are some situations where you stop and wonder:
 "Why isn't there a function to do that?"
 For example:

-<tab>- Why isn't there a function in Base R to sort a data frame by multiple columns?
 <tab>- Why isn't there a function in Base R to get the path of the current program?
 <tab>- In Base R, why is there no infix operator for concatenation?
 <tab>- Why isn't there a function in Base R to add/modify data frame labels?
+<tab>- Why isn't there a function in Base R to source all the programs in a directory?

 The answer to all of the above questions is that there should be.
 The purpose of the **common** package is to encapsulate these types of functions,